LLM DNA: Tracing Model Evolution via Functional Representations: Extract LLM DNA

 \subsection{Construct Semantic-Aware Representation}

-This subsection details how to build a semantic-aware vector representation $\phi(f(x_i))$ for each LLM response $x_i$ such that $\|\phi(f_1(x_i))-\phi(f_2(x_i))\|_2^2$ effectively approximates $\| f_1(x_j) - f_2(x_j) \|_2^2$.
+This subsection details how to build a semantic-aware vector representation $\phi(f(x_i))$ for each LLM response $x_i$ such that $\|\phi(f_1(x_i))-\phi(f_2(x_i))\|_2$ effectively approximates $\| f_1(x_j) - f_2(x_j) \|_2$.
 Purely string-based comparisons ignore semantic information: for example, the words ``holiday'' and ``vacation'' are semantically similar yet differ completely as character sequences.
 To convert textual outputs into vectors that capture semantic meaning, we use a sentence-embedding model to map each response to a fixed-size embedding.

-This design offers three advantages: (1) it is LLM-agnostic across text-generation models, avoiding dependencies on internal architectures or tokenizers required by many embedding-based or model-based extraction methods; (2) it supports evaluation of closed-source LLMs, since API-only models can still be queried to obtain responses for DNA computation; and (3) it extends seamlessly to new LLMs without altering previously computed DNAs, thereby addressing the limitation noted in EmbedLLM~\citep{zhuang2024embedllm}.
+This design has three benefits: (1) it is LLM-agnostic for text-generation models, requiring no access to internal architectures or tokenizers as in many embedding/model-based methods~\citep{yax2024phylolm}; (2) it applies to closed-source LLMs because API-only models can still be queried for DNA computation; and (3) it accommodates new LLMs without recomputing existing DNAs, overcoming the limitation of EmbedLLM~\citep{zhuang2024embedllm}.